Benfotiamine, or benphothiamine, is marketed as a lipid soluble form

 that are of concern.
 There are some scientists who are skeptical of the benefits

 of this nutrient.
+More research is needed.

 Advanced glycation and lipoxidation end products (AGEs / ALEs) have been implicated in the causation of some of the major microvascular complications of diabetes mellitus: diabetic neuropathy, nephropathy, and retinopathy.
 Benfotiamine is a transketolase activator that directs these substrates to the pentose phosphate pathway, thus perhaps reducing tissue AGEs.

 Buy Mind Power Rx brain booster, or Multi-Vit Rx high quality multivitamin supplement

 Drug Alcohol Depend.
 2015.
 Change in psychiatric symptomatology after benfotiamine treatment in males is related to lifetime alcoholism severity.
 Severe alcoholism can be associated with significant nutritional and vitamin deficiency, especially vitamin B1 (thiamine) which is associated with neurological deficits impacting mood and cognition.
 Alcohol consumption was reduced among female but not male alcoholics after supplementation with the high potency thiamine analog benfotiamine (BF).
 We examined the relationship between lifetime alcoholism severity, psychiatric symptoms and response to BF among the alcohol dependent men from this cohort.
 Eighty-five adult men meeting criteria for a current alcohol use disorder who were abstinent < 30days participated in a randomized, double-blind, placebo-controlled trial of 600mg BF vs placebo (PL) for 6 months.
 BF appears to reduce psychiatric distress and may facilitate recovery in severely affected males with a lifetime alcohol use disorder and should be considered for adjuvant therapy in alcohol rehabilitation.